TJhon/IGP-Clone/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the Apache License 2.0

-Here’s a modified version of the change logs for the README in English:

 ### Change Logs